Operational Energy Use: The Difference Between EPCs and DECs

 There are different software types used for domestic and non-domestic buildings.
 When assessing domestic buildings, Standard Assessment Procedure (SAP) software is typically used; this is a simple piece of software, with the inputs fed into a spreadsheet that calculates the energy efficiency of the dwelling.
 For non-domestic buildings there are two different options available for calculating a building’s energy use; Simplified Building Energy Modelling (SBEM) or dynamic simulation modelling (DSM).
 The SBEM method is similar to SAP for domestic buildings in that it calculates a building’s energy use using a spreadsheet type calculation with averaged monthly weather data, using inputs inserted through the interface (most commonly iSBEM).
 Due to its simplicity, SBEM is only suitable for simple buildings; for more complex buildings DSM must be used.
 DSM is much more accurate than SBEM as it models energy use in much smaller time steps so is much more effective at modelling complex systems.
 While being required for more complex buildings, DSM can also be used for simpler buildings and is often preferred over SBEM due to its improved accuracy.

+Irrespective of the method used to calculate the energy use for an EPC, the calculations use standard use and occupancy profiles.
 This allows EPCs for the same building type to be compared, however EPCs do not represent actual operative energy use.
 The energy use rating given by an EPC does not include all energy uses in a building; it is limited to what are known as the regulated loads.
 These loads are based on the energy required for the fixed building services; heating, cooling, hot water, fans and pumps (auxiliary energy) and lighting.
 In addition, any energy produced through renewable energy systems are included in the calculation.

-so long as no alterations are made to the building.
+An EPC is valid for 10 years so long as no alterations are made to the building.

 Display Energy Certificates